abhiprd-219/lifeskill/learning.md

 ##### Some steps are following which need to be followed for a better outcome

 <b>Step 1:</b> Grab a sheet of paper and write the name of the concept at the top.
-You can use pretty much any concept or idea – even though the technique is named after Feynman, it’s not limited solely to math and science.
+You can use pretty much any concept or idea – even though the technique is named after Feynman, it’s not limited solely to math and science.<br>
 <br><b>Step 2:</b> Explain the concept in your own words as if you were teaching it to someone else.
 Focus on using plain, simple language.
-Don’t limit your explanation to a simple definition or a broad overview; challenge yourself to work through an example or two as well to ensure you can put the concept into action.
+Don’t limit your explanation to a simple definition or a broad overview; challenge yourself to work through an example or two as well to ensure you can put the concept into action.<br>
 <br><b>Step 3:</b> Review your explanation and identify the areas where you didn’t know something or where you feel your explanation is shaky.
-Once you’ve pinpointed them, go back to the source material, your notes, or any examples you can find to shore up your understanding.
+Once you’ve pinpointed them, go back to the source material, your notes, or any examples you can find to shore up your understanding.<br>
 <br><b>Step 4:</b> If there are any areas in your explanation where you’ve used lots of technical terms or complex language, challenge yourself to re-write these sections in simpler terms.
-Make sure your explanation could be understood by someone without the knowledge base you believe you already have.
+Make sure your explanation can be understood by someone without the knowledge base you believe you already have.

 ### Learning How to Learn TED talk by Barbara Oakley